Hoddle backs Rooney to deliver for England - if he can relax

-RIO DE JANEIRO Former England manager Glenn Hoddle believes Wayne Rooney can finally deliver a big performance in a World Cup - if he can relax and take the pressure off himself.
+RIO DEIRO Former England manager Glenn Hoddle believes Wayne Rooney can finally deliver a big performance in a World Cup - if he can relax and take the pressure off himself.

 Manchester United forward Rooney failed to score for England in eight games in the past two World Cups and there have been suggestions from critics that he should not be considered an automatic starter.